In the beginning, it was probably just for fun.

 What Does Your Model Look Like?

 Like I said earlier, my model is just one out of possible thousands of ways you could tweak the elements that go into the formula.
 You don’t have to rely on Adsense or Google traffic to create your income opportunities.
 You could use eBooks, app sales, or even affiliate programs to kick your efforts into high gear.
 On the expenses side, you could find quality help or professionals that are willing to work with you at all kinds of different rates.
 There are so many different directions you could go with the variables.
+Remember to become business savvy, do your research, read often, and even consider going to seminars hosted by trusted business keynote speakers.
 The question is – how will you set yours up for success?

 Readers – How many of you are treating your efforts like a business?
 What parts of the residual income formula are you focusing in on to really push your earnings to the next level?